DataCurationNetwork/CURATED/_modules/module-u.md

   <ul style="padding-top: 1%; padding-bottom: 1%; padding-left: 5%;">
     <li> Is a consent form present that allows for data sharing? </li>
     <li> Are there any direct or indirect identifiers that could reveal the identities of those involved in the data project?
-If unsure, this should be a question for the data provider in the <b>R</b>equest step.  </li>
+If unsure, this should be a question for the data provider in the <a href="/CURATED/modules/module-r" target="_blank"> <b>R</b>equest step.</a></li>
   </ul>

 </li>